j14159/j14159.github.com/source/_posts/2016-06-27-introducing-mlfe.markdown

   [ETS](http://erlang.org/doc/man/ets.html)
 - always generalizing type variables

-The incomplete short-list of things I'd like to see in 1.0.0 (if I get that far):
+The incomplete short-list of things I'd like to see in 1.0.0:

 - records with structural pattern matching.
 I want to be able to match on a subset of fields.